 1. To gain a wider understanding of urban ecological and environmental issues and appreciate potential approaches for cities to deal with ecological and environmental challenges and threats.
-2. Enhance abilities and skills relating to evaluation of environmental impacts of urban development.
-3. Make scientifically informed decisions about environmental issues related to urban areas
+2. To enhance abilities and skills relating to evaluation of environmental impacts of urban development.
+3. To make scientifically informed decisions about environmental issues related to urban areas